williballenthin/williballenthin.com/forensics/analog/index.markdown

     3       100     75     10       15      12345678        0       0       12345678        0       0       123456  http://www.google.com?q=lolcats
     4       100     75     10       15      12345678        0       0       12345678        0       0       123456  Mozilla/4.0 (compatible; MSIE 7.0; Windows NT 6.0;)
     5       100     75     10       15      12345678        0       0       12345678        0       0       123456  127.0.0.1
-{% endcodeblock %}
+{% endhighlight %}

 The following code generates the item summaries:

-{% codeblock lang:c %}
+{% highlight c %}
     /* src/anlghea3.h line 581 */
     /* Counts then dates collected about each item, and then other floor/sort
        criteria: order otherwise insignificant.
 See also methodname in globals.c